 A high level of agility coupled with a good aptitude for sudden changes of direction and acceleration make Lusitanos supremely competitive in dressage, show-jumping, combat sports and horse-drawn carriage events.

 The most spectacular showcase of the Lusitano is the annual horse fair in Golegã in autumn, giving visitors the chance to see the Lusitano in all its glory.
-Regular displays can also be seen in Lisbon at the Picadeiro Henrique Calado located at Calcada da Ajuda near Belém and occasionally in the gardens of Queluz Palace.
+Regular displays can also be seen in Lisbon at the Picadeiro Henrique Calado (indicated on the map below) located at Calcada da Ajuda near Belém and occasionally in the gardens of Queluz Palace.